cloudfoundry/diego-windows-release/docs/AWS.md

 ## Creating the windows cell

-1. Open the AWS console, and click on EC2.
+### Open the AWS console, and click on EC2.

    ![aws](../README_images/aws.png)

-1. Click on" Instances" in the EC2 home screen.
+### Click on" Instances" in the EC2 home screen.

    ![ec2](../README_images/ec2.png)

-1. Click on "Launch Instance" in the Instances screen.
+### Click on "Launch Instance" in the Instances screen.

    ![instances](../README_images/instances.png)

-1. Select Microsoft Windows Server 2012 R2 Base.
+### Select Microsoft Windows Server 2012 R2 Base.

    ![select ami](../README_images/select_ami.png)

-1. Select an instance type.
+### Select an instance type.

    It's not especially important what size we choose.
 In this example, we will choose m3.xlarge.
-Then, click "next".

    ![instance type](../README_images/instance_type.png)

-1. Select a network and subnet.
+### Select a network and subnet.

    The network should the same VPC we have our micro bosh deployed in.

    ![instance details](../README_images/instance_details.png)

    The subnet should be be the same mask as the ip address of the job running etcd.
 For example, if we run
    ```